 Boating in DC – Kayaking

-Boating in DC has all of your boating needs covered – kayaks, canoes, paddles boards and even hydrobikes (a bike with pontoons for the water).
+Boating in DC has all of your boating needs covered – kayaks, canoes, paddles boards and even hydrobikes, so keep this on your radar for when the warmer weather creeps in.

 While they have a number of boathouses, Ballpark Boathouse and Thompson Boat Center are some great go-tos.
 The Ballpark Boathouse is located in Southeast DC on the Anacostia River right outside Nationals Park.
 You can also check out sites like the U.S. Capitol, USS Barry and Fort McNair.
 Thompson Boat Center is on the Potomac River and offers views of several national monuments.